Post Graduate Diploma in Integrative Psychotherapy – Adult Parent Perspective (APP)

 There will be continual formative assessment throughout the course.
 This will consist of written work such as essays short projects and a learning journal, group presentations and Self and Peer assessment.
 At the end of the taught programme trainees will need to complete a Case Study and a Taped Transcript describing and analysing their work with a particular client.

 In order to receive certification, trainees must have attended all the workshops in the programme and therefore accumulated the required number of training hours.
 If a workshop, or part of a workshop is missed, the trainee would need to attend the same workshop when it repeated for another cohort.

-On completion of all the course requirements, trainees will receive an Advanced Diploma in Integrative Psychotherapy
+On completion of all the course requirements, trainees will receive an Post Graduate Diploma in Integrative Psychotherapy

 PROGRAMME LEADERS AND TUTORS